obiwanus/focus-zig/LOG.md

 # TODO
 - Create a single pipeline and render cursor and text there
     + Use the new pipeline for cursor
-    - Remove scissors and margins temporarily
+    + Remove scissors and margins temporarily
-    - Replace the existing text pipeline
+    + Replace the existing text pipeline
+    - Fix cursor positioning
+    - Implement two buffers
 - Make an open file dialog like in VSCode
 - Fix editing near the end of the buffer (can't get cursor close enough)
 - Multiple cursors